Aisling D’Art is a third-generation artist. (Her name is pronounced “ASH-ling Dart.”)

 For many years, Aisling taught at some of the country’s top arts events, including Artfest, Art and Soul, Art Unraveled, and her own Disney World event, Celebrate Art!

-Instead, Ais taught free full-day workshops during the five years (2003 – 2008) that she lived near Houston.
+Instead, Ais taught free full-day workshops for five years (2003 – 2008), to spread the word about mixed media journaling.

 Aisling’s zines and products

 Today, her zines are published irregularly.
-Past subscribers still receive copies, and new fans are able to download them — when they’re available — through this website.
+Past subscribers still receive copies, and new fans are able to download them — when they’re available.

 Since the 1970s, Aisling’s decorated envelopes and cards — and her artistamps — have been an important part of the mailart scene.